Robust error estimates in weak norms for advection dominated transport problems with rough data: Stability and regularity of the solution

 \section{Stability and regularity of the solution}

-Since the constant in the estimate \eqref{hi_Pe_estimate} depends on the $H^2$-norm of the solution it is important to understand what quantities it is possible to control, both in general and in the special case that robustness in $\mu$ is required.
+Since the constant in the estimate \eqref{hi_Pe_estimate} depends on the $H^2$-norm of the solution it is important to understand what quantities it is possible to control, if robustness in $\mu$ is required.
 In this section we will first show the standard global regularity estimate for parabolic problems detailing the dependence of the constant on $\mu$.
 We will then show an estimate where the constant is independent of $\mu$, but not of $\tau_F$.
-In both cases we will need to assume that data have some smoothness.
-It is important to note that this regularity will not be required of the exact solution in the error analysis for filtered quantities that will follow. \begin{lemma} (standard energy estimate) Let $u$ be the solution of \eqref{modelconvdiff}, then there holds
+In both cases we will need to assume that data have some smoothness. \begin{lemma} (Standard energy estimate) Let $u$ be the solution of \eqref{weakmodel}, then there holds

 \end{lemma} \begin{proof} We take $v=u$ in \eqref{weakmodel} and then use that

 from which the bound on $\sup_{t \in I}\|u(t)\|_{\Omega}$ follows.
 This bound is then used to get the $H^1$-bound, which is a consequence of the equation \eqref{weakmodel} and the equality